-In this section, we turn the spotlight on some great ideas from around our settings in Bolton, who are sharing some of their experiences - what worked and what didn't work - that you can try too.
+In this section, we look at ideas to help you support parents over the summer term.
+This may include a spotlight on some great ideas from around our settings in Bolton - settings who are sharing some of their experiences - what worked or what didn't work.

 Have you shared Bolton Start Well at Home Facebook page with your parents?